Information

 Trade secrets

 Sometimes it's not possible or useful to protect your intellectual property formally.
-For example, if you have developed something, such as a process, which can't be copied without your knowledge, you can protect it as a trade secret.
-So, if you need to discuss your idea with someone, protect it by using a non-disclosure agreement.
+For example, let’s say you develop a new process that has value but does not need to be made public.
+In this case, you can protect it as a trade secret.
+If you then need to discuss your idea with someone, protect it by using a non-disclosure agreement.

 Using more than one type of IP protection

-More than one type of IP protection could be linked to a single product, e.g. you could:
+More than one type of IP protection can be linked to a single product.
+For example, you can:

 • register the name and logo as a trade mark